Baka (Japanese word): Dialectal

-Japanese dialects show regional variations between using baka in Kantō dialect and aho 阿呆 or あほ "fool; idiot; jackass" in Kansai dialect.
+According to Marc Bernabe, Japanese dialects show regional variations between using baka in Kantō dialect and aho 阿呆 or あほ "fool; idiot; jackass" in Kansai dialect.
 In addition, the insult aho has more of a slang connotation than baka.
 Many Japanese dictionaries treat the words baka and aho as synonyms.
 "However, in Osaka and its surroundings, aho is a rather non-offensive word, whereas baka is an explosive word."
 Nevertheless, "In Tokyo and its surroundings, we find exactly the opposite, so you must be careful with the usage of these words."